Crazy-Marvin/MetadataRemover/art/mockups/README.md

 ## Empty state screen

-The User hjas opened the app and no image is loaded yet.
+The User has opened the app and no image is loaded yet.

 **Screenshot portrait**:
 ![Empty state](1_empty_state.png)